KrishnaSai315/supply-chain-logistics-dashboard/README.md

 <div align="center">

-*Built with real-world data | End-to-end analytics pipeline | Portfolio project*
+*Built with real-world data | End-to-end analytics pipeline*

 ⭐ Star this repo if you found it useful